 Clear off the outside of the fridge

-Art work, shopping lists and magnet galore.
+Art work, shopping lists and magnets galore.
 I love displaying my daughter’s art work from school and the fridge is just so convenient for having my grocery list.
 But once in a while, a good wipe down is necessary and I don’t bother to put anything back up for a while afterwards.

 Sweep the floors

 One word.
 Crumbs.
 Everywhere!
 Nothing irritates me quite as much as stepping on some crumbs and having them stick to my bare feet.
 Ewww!
-Because of this, I try to sweep the floor everyday and vacuum at least once a week.
+Because of this, I try to sweep the floor every day and vacuum at least once a week.
 I’m amazed at how much better I feel after the floors have been swept.

 Clear the kitchen counters